-Why can’t I get Challenge, Dave, Pick TV, Quest, Really, TalkSport, Viva, Yesterday or 4Music on Freesat if they’re on Freeview?
+Why can’t I get Challenge, 4Music, Pick, Quest and Dave on Freesat if they’re on Freeview?

 Freesat has lots more channels than Freeview, but some of the most popular channels Freeview channels are not on Freesat, and satellite TV viewers can only see them by subscribing to Sky.

-These include Challenge, Dave, Pick TV, Quest, Really, TalkSport, Viva, Yesterday and 4Music - and Dave is now one of the most popular channels on British TV.
+These include Challenge, 4Music, Pick, Quest, W (the channel formerly known as Watch) and Dave – and Dave is now one of the most popular channels on British TV and is by far the most popular non-PSB channel.

 The villain of the tale - if you’re a Freesat viewer - is Sky, which has long-standing subscription agreements with the TV channels that cover satellite broadcasting, but not Freeview.
 As long as they’re in place, these channels can’t appear on Freesat.